bcgov/castor/R/SpaDES-modules/forestryCLUS/README.md

 ### Scope

 forestryCLUS simulates the forestry-caribou system where forestry policy shocks or decisions impact caribou.
-The figure below highlights some of the positive ('straight') and negative ('dashed') direct and indirect impacts from forestry activities
+The figure below highlights some of the positive ('straight') and negative ('dashed') direct and indirect impacts on various agents within this system

 ![](data/CaribouNetwork.jpeg)<!-- -->